Optimal regularity at the free boundary for the infinity obstacle problem: Introduction

-The infinity Laplacian is connected with the optimal Lipschitz extension problem \cite{J}, and arises also in the context of certain random tug-of-war games \cite{BEJ, PSSW}, mass transportation problems \cite{GAMPR} and several other applications, such as image reconstruction and enhancement \cite{cms}.
-See also the recent approach of \cite{MRU} to a two-phase problem of mixed type.

-In the next section, we introduce the infinity obstacle problem and obtain a solution $u_\infty$, passing to the limit, as $p \to \infty$, in a sequence of solutions $u_p$ to the obstacle problem for the $p$-Laplacian.
-We gather a few elementary properties of the solution and study a radially symmetric explicit example.
-Let us remark that the limit obtained here does not necessarily coincide with the solution of the infinity obstacle problem obtained by direct methods in \cite{BCF}.
+among the functions that coincide with a given function $F$ at the boundary of $\Omega \subset \R^d$ and remain above a prescribed obstacle $\Psi$.
+Such a problem is motivated by the description of the equilibrium position of a membrane (the graph of the solution) attached at level $F$ along the boundary of $\Omega$ and that is forced to remain above the obstacle in the interior of $\Omega$.
+The same mathematical framework appears in many other contexts: fluid filtration in porous media, elasto-plasticity, optimal control or financial mathematics, to name just a few.
+In the section \ref{S. limit p-obs}, we explore the ``limiting divergence structure" of the infinity Laplacian to introduce the infinity obstacle problem and obtain a solution $u_\infty$, passing to the limit, as $p \to \infty$, in a sequence of solutions $u_p$ to the obstacle problem for the $p$-Laplacian.
+With the aim of gaining some insight on the problem, a radially symmetric explicit example is studied in an appendix.
+We then deal with characterizations of the limit.

-Section 3 of the paper deals with characterizations of the limit.
 We first show that $u_\infty$ is the smallest infinity superharmonic function in $\Omega$ that is above the obstacle and equals $F$ on the boundary, a result that implies its uniqueness.
 Then we establish a sort of comparison with cones that lie above the obstacle.
 This characterization is interesting in its own right but it also implies a regularity result at the free boundary, a warm-up for what will come later.
 The section closes with the analysis of the behaviour at infinity of the coincidence sets for the $p$-obstacle problem and its relation with the coincidence set of the limiting problem.

-The heart of the paper is Section 4, where the behaviour of the solution at the free boundary is analyzed.
-We establish the optimal asymptotic profile near the free boundary, showing $u_\infty$ behaves as a $C^{1, \frac{1}{3}}$--function.
-We use this sharp information to deduce the uniform positive density of the region $\{u_\infty > \Psi\}$.
+The heart of the paper is section \ref{batfb}, where the zero-obstacle type problem that views $\Delta_\infty$ as a degenerate elliptic operator in non-divergence form is studied.
+We establish the optimal asymptotic profile near the free boundary, showing the solution behaves as a $C^{1, \frac{1}{3}}$--function.
+We use this sharp information to deduce the uniform positive density of the non-coincidence set.
 In particular, the free boundary does not develop cusps pointing inwards to the coincidence set.